ConstantRobotics-Ltd/VStreamer/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **VStreamer** to your project and excludes test application and example (VStreamer class test applications and example of custom video streamer class implementation) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **VStreamer** to your project and excludes test application and example (VStreamer class test applications and example of custom video streamer class implementation) from compiling (by default test application and example excluded from compiling if **VStreamer** included as sub-repository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt